Drive sales on autopilot with ecommerce-focused features

 Features

 Aura AI writes email content, enriches contact data, and predicts optimal send times for each recipient.
-The sales pipeline shows deals visually, letting you drag opportunities between stages and record calls directly in the CRM.
+The sales pipeline shows deals visually.
+You can drag opportunities between stages and record calls directly in the CRM.

 Conversations flow into a universal inbox, whether customers message via chat, WhatsApp, or email.
-Customer data syncs across all tools, so your sales team sees marketing engagement and support tickets see purchase history.
+Customer data syncs across all tools — your sales team sees marketing engagement, and support tickets show purchase history.

 Pros

-- Free plan includes 300 emails daily forever
+- Free plan with 300 emails per day and no expiry

-- Transactional email API is included in all plans
+- Transactional email API included on all plans

 - Built-in CRM and sales pipeline management